sql-machine-learning/elasticdl/docs/designs/concepts.md

 ## Message Representation

+There is a [tensor](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/tensor.proto) proto message defined in TensorFlow, which meets our needs.
+We could reuse

 We introduce an `IndexedSlices` proto message to represent the concatenated embedding vectors pulled from PS, and the concatenated embedding vectors of gradient waiting to be pushed to PS.

 The definition of `elasticdl.proto`: